-The European Union warmly welcomes the High Commissioner on National Minorities (HCNM), Ambassador Kairat Abdrakhmanov to the Permanent Council, for the first time in this capacity, and thanks him for the comprehensive report.
+- 1. The European Union warmly welcomes the High Commissioner on National Minorities (HCNM), Ambassador Kairat Abdrakhmanov back to the Permanent Council, and thanks him for the comprehensive report. - 2.
 The EU strongly believes that protection of human rights, including those of persons belonging to national minorities, is crucial for maintaining regional peace and stability.
-The EU remains committed to ensuring the rights already exercised by persons belonging to national minorities, as enshrined in the applicable UN and Council of Europe Conventions and related protocols and in OSCE commitments on non-discrimination and respect for diversity.
+The EU remains committed to ensuring the rights already exercised by persons belonging to national minorities, as enshrined in the applicable UN and Council of Europe Conventions and related protocols and in OSCE commitments on non-discrimination and respect for diversity. - 3.
 Within the EU, the Charter of Fundamental Rights prohibits discrimination on any ground including against persons belonging to national minorities.
 This protection is bolstered by EU directives tackling discrimination.
-The rights of persons belonging to national minorities are an important aspect of our co-operation with all our partner countries, including our closest neighbours, and are consistently raised in our political and human rights dialogues.
+The rights of persons belonging to national minorities are an important aspect of our co-operation with all our partner countries, including our neighbours, and are consistently raised in our political and human rights dialogues. - 4.
 Also, the EU adopted in March 2019 the EU Human Rights Guidelines on Non-discrimination in External Action.
 We reiterate that persons belonging to national minorities should be able to exercise fully and effectively their human rights and fundamental freedoms without discrimination and in full equality before the law.
-We reiterate the importance of an effective implementation of legislation on the protection of human rights including those of persons belonging to national minorities and their non-discriminatory treatment throughout the territory of participating States.
+We reiterate the importance of the effective implementation of legislation on the protection of human rights including those of persons belonging to national

-Conflict prevention and early warning are among our top priorities.
-The mandate of the High Commissioner on National Minorities, providing early warning and seeking early action with regard to tensions involving persons belonging to national minorities, is of utmost importance for the OSCE concept of comprehensive security.
-We reiterate our full support for the mandate and autonomy of the HCNM and underline that the co-operation of all participating States is necessary to enable the High Commissioner to fulfil tasks within his mandate.
+- minorities and their non-discriminatory treatment throughout the territory of participating States. - 5.
+Conflict prevention and early warning are EU priorities.
+The mandate of the HCNM, providing early warning and seeking early action with regard to tensions involving persons belonging to national minorities, is of utmost importance for the OSCE concept of comprehensive security.
+We reiterate our full support for the mandate and autonomy of the HCNM and underline that the co-operation of all participating States is necessary to enable the High Commissioner to fulfil tasks within his mandate. - 6.
 We support the HCNM's active engagement throughout the OSCE region.
 We commend the efforts to improve sustainable integration of diverse and multiethnic societies, as well as political representation of persons belonging to national minorities.
 We welcome the HCNM's focus on effective implementation of legal frameworks on the rights of persons belonging to national minorities, in line with international standards and commitments, as well as his continued engagement with regard to language and education issues, dialogue facilitation, effective participation in public affairs and property rights, access to media and the right to practice a religion in the mother tongue of persons belonging to national minorities where applicable.
 It is vital that the institutions representing persons belonging to national minorities function without undue political interference and pressure.
+We also welcome the activities of HCNM to provide support to and foster contacts among institutions with similar mandates within the OSCE region. - 7.
 We commend the HCNM for devoting more attention to gender equality, and for taking a gender-sensitive approach in all activities.
 Women and girls belonging to national minorities have an increased risk of exposure to multiple and intersecting forms of discrimination and we need to do more to ensure their rights and participation.
-We look forward to hearing more about the research into the intersectionality between issues related to gender equality and national minorities, focusing on thematic areas central to the HCNM's work; such as participation of women belonging to minorities in political and public life and their access to socio-economic rights, and the contribution of women belonging to minorities to peace and security, as mentioned in your report.
-We also welcome your special attention on youth, as young people are important partners in addressing the root causes of segregation and exclusion, which contribute to divisions in society, and ultimately to conflict.
+We welcome the fact that the research into the intersectionality between issues related to gender equality and national minorities is materializing, and look forward to hearing more about this as it evolves.